realworldocaml/book/en/08a-objects.md

 objects.
 The recipe can be changed by adding new methods and fields, or it can be changed by modifying existing methods.

-In OCaml, class definitions must be defined as top-level statements in a module.
+In OCaml, class definitions must be defined as toplevel statements in a module.
 A class is not an object, and a class definition is not an expression.
 The syntax for a class definition uses the keyword `class`.